kaulketh/BirdPi/README.md

 This means DAY begins 20 minutes before the calculated sunrise and NIGHT begins 20 minutes after the calculated sunset.

-Day/night state alone no longer decides whether BirdPi observes or enables IR;
-it is combined with the selected observation mode.
+In the current Bird mode, day/night state switches daytime observation between ACTIVE and STANDBY.
+The state is also available to the optional Wildlife/IR logic.

 ---

 ## Observation modes

-BirdPi provides two runtime observation modes:
+BirdPi's current operating mode is:

-- `bird` - optimized for bird-house observation during daylight
+- `bird` - bird-house observation during daylight; standby at night

+The software also retains an optional mode for a future day/night-capable camera installation:

 - `wildlife` - continuous day/night observation

 The resulting behavior is: